 Put simply, autonomy and independence can be difficult to achieve when you’re a scientist.
 Therefore, you can expect to deal with a lot of bureaucracy and red tape.
 If this isn’t something you mind, then relocating to Belgium for career growth could be a good choice.

 6. Saudi Arabia

 Saudi Arabia continues to be one of the biggest energy producers in the world, but it’s more than just an oil powerhouse.
 The kingdom has transferred a significant portion of its crude revenues to improving education and research, especially in chemistry.

 Saudi Arabia’s science boom is largely driven by chemistry — two-thirds of the nation’s research output is chemistry-related.

 Israel remains one of the greatest nations in the world for its tremendous success in a wide range of fields, from technology to science to consumer goods.
 The problem for Israel is that many other nations attempt to poach the top talent, creating a brain drain.
 Between 1995 and 2005, Israel’s population surged by 24%.

 However, between 2006 and 2016, the number of Israelis seeking US citizenship climbed by roughly the same number.
-This could be beneficial for you because now Israel is paying top dollar to attract and retain its scientists — and it does not matter what field you specialise in.
-If you are educated and experienced, Israel wants you!
+This could be beneficial for you because now Israel is paying top dollar to attract and retain its scientists — and it doesn’t matter what field you specialize in.
+If you’re educated and experienced, Israel wants you!

-The University of Copenhagen is the premier post-secondary institution for studying and researching science.
-It is one of the best universities in Europe, and the country continues to lend its hand in answering many of the world’s scientific questions.
+The University of Copenhagen is the premier postsecondary institution for studying and researching science.
+It’s one of the best universities in Europe, and the country continues to lend its hand in answering many of the world’s scientific questions.

 Denmark is another nation that has garnered a lot of attention as of late for its high living standards; if you want a place that offers a great place to live and work, then Denmark is the place to go.